On the chromatic number of structured Cayley graphs: Introduction

+The study of chromatic number of Cayley graphs and their subgraphs was first initiated by Babai~\cite{Babai3}.
+The focus of Babai's paper was on finding Cayley graphs of a given group with a {\it small} chromatic number.
+For instance, it was shown in~\cite{Babai3} that every solvable group $\rG$ has a generating set $S$ such that the chromatic number of $\Cay(\rG,S)$ is at most $3$.
+It is easy to see (\cite{Babai3}, Proposition 4.6) that $\chi(\Cay(\rG,S))=2$ for some generating set $S$ if and only if $\rG$ has a subgroup of index $2$.

+Bounding the chromatic number of Cayley graphs from below is a more subtle problem.
+Alon~\cite{Alon13} considered random Cayley graphs of arbitrary finite groups and established strong asymptotically almost sure lower bounds for their chromatic number.
+In the random model considered in this paper, $S$ is a randomly chosen subset of $\rG$ of a given cardinality $k$.
+Alon then establishes various lower bounds for the chromatic number of $\Cay(\rG,S)$ that hold with probability converging to $1$ as $n \to \infty$.
+In order for the bounds to be non-trivial, one needs $k \gg \log n$.
+In the opposite direction, Alon also proved that if $\rG$ is abelian, and $k \ll \log \log n$, then with probability tending to $1$ as $n \to \infty$, the inequality $\chi( \Cay(\rG, S)) \le 3$ also holds.

-Alon~\cite{Alon13} considered the random Cayley graphs of arbitrary finite groups and established strong asymptotic almost sure lower bounds for their chromatic number.
-In this paper we will study the analogous problem, where the pair $(G,S)$ arise from an algebraic construction, and can thus be viewed as highly structured.
-More precisely, let $\GG\subseteq\GL_n(\CC)$ be a Chevalley group.
-This is an algebraic group that is obtained by a simple complex Lie algebra~\cite{Steinberg}.
-It is well-known that $\GG$ is defined over $\ZZ$, that is, $\GG$ as an algebraic set is given by the set of simultaneous zeros of a finite set of polynomials with integer coefficients.
-The reader interested in a concrete example can consider the special case $\GG=\SL_n$.
-Let $\tilde{\SS}$ be a Zariski closed subset of $\GG$ defined over $\ZZ$:
+In this paper we will address similar problems in the case that the pair $(\rG,S)$ arises from an algebraic construction, and can thus be viewed as highly structured.
+More precisely, let $\GG\subseteq\GL_n$ be a Chevalley group.
+Such groups are naturally obtained from a simple complex Lie algebra~\cite{Steinberg}. $\GG$ can also be viewed as a group scheme of finite type defined over $\ZZ$, which implies that there is a finite set $\{ f_i \}_{ i \in I}$ of polynomials with integer coefficients in variables $x_{ij}$ such that for any unital ring $R$, the common solutions of $\{ f_i \}_{i \in I}$ form a group, which is denoted by $\GG(R)$.

+The reader interested in concrete examples may consider the special case $\GG=\SL_n$, which is defined by the equation $\det (x_{ij})-1=0$.
+Note that the set of zeros of this polynomial over any unital ring $R$ defines the group $\SL_n(R)$, consisting of unimodular $n$ by $n$ matrices with entries in $R$.
+Let also $\tilde{\SS}$ be an affine subscheme of $\GG$ of finite type over $\ZZ$, namely